Comp211-FA24/lab-00/README.md

 1. Click your profile in the top right corner.
 2. Click Settings -> SSH and GPG keys -> New SSH Key.
 3. Paste the contents of `.ssh/id_rsa.pub` into the "Key" section.
-4. Give it a Title and click "Add SSH Key".
+4. Give it a title and click "Add SSH Key".

 ## Part 1.
 Hello World

-After authentication is set up, return to the container environment.
-Then, clone this Git repository within your container with the command `git clone <respository>` In place of where `<respository>` is, you should enter the SSH-based URL of your repository; e.g. `git clone git@github.com:Comp211-FA23/lab-00-username.git`.
-You can get this URL by clicking Code -> SSH.
+After SSH authentication is set up, return to the container environment.
+Then, clone this Git repository within your container with the command `git clone <respository>`.
+In place of where `<respository>` is, you should enter the SSH-based URL of your repository; e.g. `git clone git@github.com:Comp211-SP24/lab-00-username.git`.
+You can get this URL by going to the GitHub page and clicking Code -> SSH.

-In your repository, use `mkdir` to make a new directory named exactly `0-hello-world`.
+In your repository, use `mkdir` to make a new directory named `0-hello-world`.
 Use `cd` to change your working directory to be this subdirectory.
 For reference on how to carry out either of these tasks, please refer to Chapter 2: [Directories, Files, and Paths](https://uncch.instructure.com/users/9947/files/4534607?verifier=Ay7tjnpmx7Cdhg7TzNXg7zfPD6wbBhBJOy8NqWXK&wrap=1).

 Next, you’ll want to edit a new file named `hello.c`.
 To begin editing this file in vim, simply run the command: